This is the web page of Raph Levien. If you're interested in what I'm up to, see my diary.

 I have a number of patents, all of which are available for licensing, and all of which are subject to a patent grant for GPL-licensed software.
 A special prize is the Even Toned Screening, an exceptionally high quality suite of halftoning algorithms for inkjet printers.

-I'm very close to finishing a PhD on techniques for interactive curve design.
+I have completed a PhD on techniques for interactive curve design.
 Spiro is a free software library containing these techniques, and I also used them to design a number of fonts, including Inconsolata.

 You may also be interested in a draft of an earlier attempt at a PhD, on Attack-Resistant Trust Metrics.
 The best source for that work is the chapter in Computing with Social Trust.